Polarization

 T-1

-and are both negative, which means
+are both negative, which means

 that the magnetic moments and the spin of the neutron are opposed one to the